phac-nml/pipeline-standards/README.md

 }
 ```

 This method has the advantage of making it easier for someone to view errors across many pipeline runs through the IRIDA Next metadata table.
-However, the disadvantage is that the metadata table will only show the error for the most recent pipeline run for a sample (other metadata key/value pairs from previous pipeline runs will be overwritten).
+However, the disadvantage is that the metadata table will only show the error for the most recent pipeline run for a sample (other metadata key/value pairs from previous runs of the same pipeline will be overwritten).
+This could be avoided by setting unique metadata keys per pipeline run, though consideration should be made on how this data will be used downstream.

 # 6. Modules